Okipa/laravel-table/README.md

 }
 ```

-To sort a column by default, use the `sortByDefault` column method, which will allow you to pass a `bool $sortAsc` argument.
+To sort a column by default, use the `sortByDefault` column method, which will allow you to pass a `string $direction` argument.

 You can sort by default a column that is not sortable.